 We have worked with Bloomberg since 2002 to build sustainable livelihoods in East Africa, and in 2016 we helped communities in 5 countries plant a huge 31,887 trees.
 These projects engaged over 4,500 volunteers and local school children.

 We turned 25!
 We knew we had to mark this big birthday in some very special ways.
 First of all, we planted our millionth tree with the help of Sir Michael Palin!
+Thanks to the support of our partners The Dulverton Trust, NPower and the Players of the People's Postcode Lottery, we continued to grow our urban forest programme.
+We carried on creating new woodlands and introducing urban trees in Edinburgh, Derby, Birmingham, Bradford, Leicester, Salford, Leeds and Sheffield.
 During National Tree Week, we were thrilled to partner with the Mayor of London, Sadiq Khan, and plant a whopping 25,000 trees with nearly 900 volunteers in just one weekend, which made it London's largest planting event ever.
-You might also have noticed that we got a new logo and website - and we had our first ever flash mob at Kings Cross station.
+You might have also noticed in 2018 that we got a new logo and website!

 Check out our Annual Reports

 Have a look at our latest annual report detailing our achievements in 2019/20.

 Annual report 2018-19